 Christmas is a Christian holiday that is fairly popular throughout Indonesia where about 25 million people are Christian.
 In Indonesia, it is commonly referred to as Natal.
 It is celebrated on 25 December each year.

 |25 Dec||Fri||Christmas Day|

-Christmas was most likely introduced to Indonesia by the Dutch.
-During the early 20th century, Indonesia was a colony of the Netherlands.
-While the Indonesian people broke their ties with the Dutch in 1945, many Dutch influences remained in Indonesia.
+Christmas was most likely introduced to Indonesia by Portuguese traders and later Dutch colonisers.
+After Indonesian independence in 1949, many Dutch influences remained in Indonesia.
 Indonesian Christians and the celebration of Christmas are some of the most obvious indicators of the Netherlands’ influence on Indonesian culture.

-Many Indonesian Christians pay their respects to God and Jesus Christ by attending a church service on Christmas Day.
+Many Indonesian Christians attend a church service on Christmas Day.
 Roman Catholics often attend a mass during the night of Christmas Eve.
 During these worship services, Christians often read verses from the Bible and sing hymns.
 Some of the most popular Bible verses come from Isaiah, Luke, and Matthew.
 At these worship services, children also perform reenactments of the Biblical Nativity.